Crustless Tofu Quiche with Mushrooms and Herbs

 In the same skillet, cook the mushrooms over medium heat, covered, until they are slightly wilted and beginning to give off liquid.
 Stir in the fresh herbs and remove from the heat.

-Transfer half of the onion mixture to the container of a food processor along with the tofu and process until smooth.
+Transfer half of the onion mixture to the container of a food processor along with the tofu and curry and process until smooth.